Argentina Dress Code

 Do not chew anything.

-Remember that in Argentina, how you dress is the one of the most important factor in being hired
+Remember that in Argentina, how you dress is one of the most important factors in being hired

 Other Argentina Dress Code Info